 - Elasticity – how much your hair strands will stretch, which is determined by the moisture of your hair.

 With too much moisture and not enough protein, your hair strands will stretch too much and lose definition.
 However, you can prevent and minimize moisture overload and hygral fatigue from happening.
-Follow these steps:

-- Use a pre poo treatment
+- Wash Hair with a pre poo treatment

-- Use curly girl products with protein
+- Add curly girl products with protein

 - Do not wet your curly hair too often

-Pre Poo Treatment
+1. Wash Hair With Pre Poo Treatment

 Pre poo treatments involve the use of oils, like coconut oil, on your dry hair before shampooing.
 This helps to reduce protein loss, prevent breakage, hygral fatigue and make detangling easier.
 For best results, pre poo treatments can be applied from a few hours before you wash your hair to the night before.

-Add Protein Curly Products
+2. Add Curly Products With Protein

-If you’re battling moisture overload, adding products with protein ingredients to your curly girl routine will help to create moisture-protein balance.
+To fix moisture overload, adding products with protein ingredients to your curly girl routine will help to create moisture-protein balance.

-An easy way to tell if a curly girl product has protein is to look for some keywords like:
+How to tell if a curly girl product has protein is to look for some keywords like:

-If you’re looking at ingredients, these are some of the most popular and easy to spot protein ingredients in curly girl products:
+Popular and easy to spot protein ingredients in curly girl products:

 - Amino Acids